rit-magic-spell-studios/Break-The-Vape-App/NOTSOTASTY_CHANGELOG.md

 # Not So Tasty Changelog

+## v0.3.2 - Unreleased
+* Added new animations for matching and destroying fruit

 ## v0.3.1 - August 22nd, 2025
 * Added sound effects
 * Added confetti particle effect when winning the game